A finite volume scheme for nonlinear degenerate parabolic equations: Numerical simulations

-We consider the following one dimensional test case: $m=5$, with initial condition
+\paragraph*{Example 6.} We consider the following one dimensional test case: $m=5$, with initial condition

 Then we compute the approximate solution on $(-5.5,5.5)$, which is divided into $N_{x}=160$ uniform cells.
 The time step is fixed to $\Delta t=10^{-4}$ and the final time is $T=10$.\\ In Figure \ref{ex5_1} we compare the discrete relative entropy $\mathcal{E}_\Delta(t^{n})$ and its dissipation $\mathcal{I}_\Delta(t^{n})$ obtained with the Scharfetter-Gummel extended scheme, the classical upwind scheme and the first and second order fully upwind schemes.
 We obtain almost the same behavior for the Scharfetter-Gummel scheme and the fully upwind schemes.
 We only notice that the dissipation $ \mathcal{I}_\Delta(t^{n})$ obtained with the Scharfetter-Gummel scheme saturates before those obtained with the fully upwind schemes.
-This phenomenon of saturation is still greater for the classical upwind scheme.\\ Moreover, we compute the discrete $L^{1}$ norm of $U^{n}-U^{eq}$ obtained with our second-order scheme.
-According to the paper of J. A. Carrillo and G. Toscani \cite{Carrillo2000}, there exists a constant $C>0$ such that, in this case,
+This phenomenon of saturation is still greater for the classical upwind scheme.
+Moreover, we observe an exponential decay of $\mathcal{E}_\Delta(t^{n})$ and $\mathcal{I}_\Delta(t^{n})$, at a rate -12.
+In their paper \cite{Carrillo2000}, J. A. Carrillo and G. Toscani obtain the following equation for the entropy dissipation:

-The experimental decay of $U^{n}$ towards the steady state $U^{eq}$ is exponential, at a rate of about 6, which is better than ${3}/{7}$.